splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/14-summary.md

 ## Summary

-This section has introduced a number of programming artefacts, some programming terminology, and one kind of instruction.
-An overview of these concepts is shown in [Figure 5.16](#FigureSummary).
+This section has introduced several programming building blocks, some programming terminology, and two different instructions.
+An overview of these concepts is shown in [Figure 5.15](#FigureSummary).
 The next section will look at how you can use these concepts to design some small programs.

 <a id="FigureSummary"></a>